kricxpatric/aahelis-aahar/README.md

 - 📈 **Sales & Analytics** — Track orders, popular dishes, and overall sales.
 - 🤖 **Smart Recommendations** — Suggest popular or suitable dishes to customers based on availability and previous orders.

-These features can be introduced gradually as Aaheli's Aahar grows from a simple food delivery website into a complete online food-ordering platform.
+These features can be introduced gradually as Aaheli'R Aahar grows from a simple food delivery website into a complete online food-ordering platform.

 ---